Is Spinach (Palak) Cause Allergy in Kids? Spinach Allergy Vs Intolerance Symptoms

 “Palak,” the family replied in unison.
 Palak, spinach in Hindi, the doctor understood that the child is not only spinach intolerant but is severely allergic to it.
 So what is spinach allergy and what does it mean for the allergic person.

-- A person body will experience an immune reaction to eating spinach.
+- A person's body will experience an immune reaction to eating spinach.

-- Immune food intolerance symptoms are unique and varies from person to person thus it is difficult to list symptoms.
+- Immune food intolerance symptoms are unique and vary from person to person thus it is difficult to list symptoms.

 - With digestive spinach intolerance, one of the most common symptoms is stomach bloating and stomach pain.